drhamzahfaraj/Edge-Deployable-Retinal-Prognosis-for-Paediatric-Cerebral-Malaria-An-In-Silico-Feasibility-Study/README.md

 ## 13. Acknowledgments

-The authors thank the **Deanship of Graduate Studies and Scientific Research at Taif University** for funding this work (grant number [GRANT ID]).
-The authors also thank the **Malawi–Liverpool–Wellcome Trust Clinical Research Programme** for publishing the summary statistics of the Blantyre paediatric CM cohort that anchor our simulation priors; no patient-level data from MLW were accessed for this study.
-We thank the maintainers of **DRIVE**, **STARE**, **Messidor-2** and **IDRiD** for making their retinal datasets publicly available.
+The author would like to acknowledge the Deanship of Graduate Studies and Scientific Research, Taif Univer- sity for funding this work.